-How much sleepdo we need?
+How much sleep do we need?

-For a couple of years, I would only get six or seven hours of sleep because the day with two teenagers and a full-time job just didn’t have enough hours.
+Most adults need between seven and nine hours of sleep per night.
+Period.
+Anyone who says they need less is lying to themselves.
+Very few people actually get by on very, very little sleep.
+We can safely assume that we are not one of them.
+For a few years, I only got six or seven hours of sleep, because with two teenagers and a full-time job, there just weren’t enough hours in the day.
 And: I was always tired.
-I used to think that I had some sort of undiscovered virus that made me tired … According to the National Sleep Foundation, missing an hour’s sleep every now and then is probably not a big problem.
-However, it is worrying to sleep too little permanently.
+I believed in between that I was carrying some undiscovered virus that made me tired … According to the National Sleep Foundation, it’s probably not a big problem to miss an hour of sleep every now and then.
+However, getting too little sleep on a consistent basis is a concern.
 Sleep deprivation is associated with health consequences such as obesity and high blood pressure.
 You also have slower reaction times while driving or operating machinery.
-In addition, lack of sleep causes bad mood, concentration problems and mood swings.
-None of these things are what women need!
+And on top of that, lack of sleep causes bad mood, concentration problems and mood swings.
+All of which is not something a woman needs!

-What do hormones haveto do with our sleep?
+What do hormones have to do with our sleep?

 1- Melatonin, the “sleep hormone”, decisively determines our day-night rhythm.
 It regulates our sleep.
 As soon as our retina stops receiving light impulses in the evening, the pineal gland releases melatonin.
 In the morning, when the light comes on, the melatonin level drops back to the daytime level.
 In addition, altered estrogen and progesterone levels can affect our melatonin levels.

 – Are you still exposed to artificial light (e.g. screen, cell phone) in the evening before going to bed?
 This can affect the release of melatonin and thus your sleep.